ericbalawejder/ericbalawejder.github.io/_posts/2020-04-02-a-note-on-monopolies.markdown

 adjusting" one that stifles innovation, consolidates supply chains and promotes intellectual laziness.
 It's commonly sold to the people under the term "free market" where institutions are organized entirely around the short-term horizon of financiers whose actual goal is to create a monopoly.
-A hierarchy where people who do the actualy work have little control over it and watch their leverage in the work force decline.
+A hierarchy where people who do the actual work have little control over it and watch their leverage in the work force decline.
 The Fed shifted hundreds of billions of dollars to some of the most toxic private equity groups in the country.
 Now, when small business are most vulnerable and big business is borrowing money for free, this problem will grow.